 Advanced placement is offered to students who, because of their demonstrated abilities, are qualified to accelerate their studies.
 In some courses offered at VGCC, proficiency tests are given or can be requested for students who already have mastery of the subject matter contained within a given course.
 Such tests are generally administered during the drop/add period at the beginning of each quarter.
 Permission for such an examination must be obtained from the appropriate subject area department chairman.

 CREDIT BY EXAMINATION

-Regularly enrolled students who have reasons to believe that previous educational studies, training programs or work experiences may entitle them to course credit may request credit by examination.
-Information on the college's policy on Credit by Examination may be obtained from the Office of Dean of Student Affairs or Registrar.
+Regularly enrolled students who have reason to believe that previous educational studies, training programs or work experiences may entitle them to course credit may request credit by examination.